perfectconsulting/GSFORTH/README.md

 Generic Subroutine Thread Forth for the BBC Micro
 =================================================

-This was my first ever serioud piece of assember.
+This was my first large assember program.
 I wrote it the summer of 1983 (at the age of 16)